 a.
 Applying for other university positions through the university's employment process;

 b.
-Notifying his/her supervisor of his/her willingness to take leave without pay, to voluntarily take a reduction in hours worked or work year, or to voluntarily demote;
+Notifying their supervisor of their willingness to take leave without pay, to voluntarily take a reduction in hours worked or work year, or to voluntarily demote;

 c.
 An employee's willingness to take such measures will be considered but does not ensure that it will be possible to avoid the necessity for layoff.